intuitem/ciso-assistant-doc/README.md

 ## Get Started

+In a hurry? checkout the [🌐 External resources](guide/external-resources.md) for overviews in English and French 🤗

 We've put together some helpful guides for you to get setup with our product quickly and easily.

 {% content-ref url="guide/creating-your-first-project.md" %}